core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Recommended use of a mitigation against abuses of the No-Response Option.

 * Described the use of the Echo option like done in draft-ietf-core-oscore-groupcomm.

+* Clarified possible use of CoAP over reliable transports.

 * Given more context around prioritized packet forwarding in 6LoWPAN.